My new homes Login

 Penarth

-Penarth is a town located 3 miles south of Cardiff city centre at the southern end of Cardiff Bay.
-People consistently recognise Penarth as one of the best places to live in Wales.
+Penarth is a popular location for those seeking outdoor adventures.
+With popular coastal routes and guided tours, explaining the hidden history of Penarth.
+It is located 3 miles south of Cardiff city centre at the southern end of Cardiff bay.
+People constantly recognise Penarth as one of the best places to live in Wales.

 Lisvane